graphhopper/graphhopper/README.md

 Here is a list of the more detailed features including a link to the documentation:

- * [Simple start for users](./docs/web/quickstart.md) - just Java necessary!
+ * [Quick installation and start for users](./docs/web/quickstart.md) - just Java necessary!
 [Simple start for developers](./docs/core/quickstart-from-source.md) due to Maven.
- * Works out of the box with OpenStreetMap (osm/xml and pbf) but can be adapted to use your own data
+ * Works out of the box with OpenStreetMap (osm/xml and pbf) and can be adapted to custom data
- * OpenStreetMap integration: Takes care of the road type, the surface, barriers, access restrictions, ferries, [conditional access restrictions](https://github.com/graphhopper/graphhopper/pull/621), ...
+ * OpenStreetMap integration: Takes care of the road type, speed limit, the surface, barriers, access restrictions, ferries, [conditional access restrictions](https://github.com/graphhopper/graphhopper/pull/621), ...
  * GraphHopper is fast.
 And with the so called "Contraction Hierarchies" it can be even faster (enabled by default).
  * Memory efficient data structures, algorithms and [the low and high level API](./docs/core/low-level-api.md) is tuned towards ease of use and efficiency
  * Provides a simple [web API](./docs/web/api-doc.md) including JavaScript and Java clients